Alek Thomas Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 20th in MLB.

-- The Cubs have the 14th-ranked team ERA among all league pitching staffs (4.13).
+- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.14).

-- Cubs pitchers combine to give up 153 home runs (1.1 per game), the fifth-fewest in baseball.
+- Cubs pitchers combine to allow the ninth-fewest home runs in baseball (156 total, 1.1 per game).

-- In his last appearance on Saturday, the right-hander tossed eight scoreless innings against the Cincinnati Reds while surrendering seven hits.
+- The righty's most recent appearance was on Sunday against the Cincinnati Reds, when he tossed 5 2/3 innings, surrendering five earned runs while allowing seven hits.

-- The 26-year-old has put together a 2.69 ERA and 6.9 strikeouts per nine innings across 25 games this season, while giving up a batting average of .224 to his opponents.
+- The 31-year-old has a 5.73 ERA and 8 strikeouts per nine innings in 25 games this season, while allowing a batting average of .276 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.